BroPhil/broplayer/README.md

 ```

 ## Hiding Controls
 The HTML5 video element is only able to display controls or not.
 But you can't enable/disable only parts of the controls (eg. volumebar, seekbar, playbutton).
 This is what makes BroPlayer special.
-In Default, controls are enabled.
+By Default, controls are enabled.
 But you are able to disable every single control easily via an attribute:
 ```html
   <bro-player width="1280" height="720" src="video.mp4" hide-progressbar></bro-player>
 ```